Mass Rapid Transit (Singapore): Security

 Civil exercises are regularly conducted to maintain preparedness for contingencies.
 In January 2006, Exercise Northstar V involved over 2,000 personnel from 22 government agencies responding to simulated bombings and chemical attacks at Dhoby Ghaut, Toa Payoh, Raffles Place and Marina Bay stations.
 In August 2013, Exercise Greyhound tested the response of SBS Transit's Operations Control Centre and the implementation of its contingency plans for bus bridging, free bus service and deployment of goodwill ambassadors (GAs) during a simulated prolonged train service disruption.
 About 300 personnel including representatives from LTA, SBST, SMRT, the Singapore Police Force's Transport Command (TransCom), Traffic Police and Singapore Civil Defence Force (SCDF) participated in the exercise.

 Security concerns were brought up by the public when two incidents of vandalism at train depots occurred within two years.
 In both incidents, graffiti on the affected trains was discovered after they entered revenue service.

 The first incident, on 17 May 2010, involved a breach in the perimeter fence of Changi Depot and resulted in the imprisonment and caning of a Swiss citizen, and an Interpol arrest warrant for his accomplice.
 SMRT Corporation received a S$50,000 fine by the Land Transport Authority for the first security breach.
 Measures were put in place by the Public Transport Security Committee to enhance depot security in light of the first incident, but works were yet to be completed by SMRT Corporation when the second incident, on 17 August 2011, occurred at Bishan Depot.

+Regulations

+Under the Rapid Transit Systems Act, acts such as smoking, consumption of any food or drink, including sweets and plain water in stations and trains, misuse of emergency equipment, unauthorised photography or filming of railway assets and trespassing onto railway tracks or into train depots are illegal, with penalties ranging from fines to imprisonment and possibly caning.
+Some commentators have suggested that SMRT's strict enforcement of the total ban on the consumption of any food or drink, including sweets and plain water, especially during hot weather or against persons with legitimate needs (such as where consumption of food or drink is needed for medical reasons), is disproportionate and unnecessary.

+Priority seats

+There are generally a number of seats in each MRT carriage designated as 'priority seats' located near the train doors which are intended to be used by the elderly, pregnant women, parents with infants and others with mobility problems.
+The use of such seats by persons who do not fit the foregoing description or who do not outwardly appear to be in need of a seat on the MRT, has repeatedly been the subject of public debate in Singapore.

+In 2019, the LTA launched the "May I have a seat please?" initiative.
+Under the initiative, upon request, LTA provides commuters with non-visible health conditions or disabilities or short-term or temporary conditions (such as where they are on medical leave), with a lanyard or sticker respectively reading "May I have a seat please?".